Greater Spokane’s Club for the Competitive Youth Soccer Player!

 Is financial assistance available?

-SSC Shadow has a limited amount of need-based financial aid.
-Parents may apply for financial aid, which will cover all or part of the club dues for an individual player.
-The application is available as part of the club online registration process.
+SSC Shadow has a Financial Assistance Program.
+Parents may apply for assistance, which will cover a portion of the club dues for an individual player.
+The application is available on our website under the "Parents" tab.

 Players and families may also seek financial sponsorships from individuals or businesses through the Shadow Player Sponsorship Program.
 Any donations you seek and obtain will help offset YOUR Club Dues.